Joey Gallo Preview, Player Props: Twins vs. Rangers

 Joey Gallo At The Plate

-- Gallo has an RBI in 21 of 96 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 21 games this year (21.6%), Gallo has picked up an RBI, and in nine of those games (9.3%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.